Wally Bastiansz

-Ogustus Martalanus Bastiansz, better known as Wally Bastiansz (Sinhala: වොලී බැස්ටියන්ස්) (died January 10, 1985) was a Sri Lankan singer who developed the style of chorus baila in the 1940s.
+Ogustus Martalanus Bastiansz, better known as Wally Bastiansz (Sinhala: වොලී බැස්ටියන්ස්) (June 9, 1914 - January 10, 1985) was a Sri Lankan singer who developed the style of chorus baila in the 1940s.

 Biography

 Bastianz was a police officer attached to the traffic division.
 He was also an experienced guitarist, banjo player, and violinist.
 Drawing from his orchestral roots, he transformed the tunes of standards like "The Battle Hymn of the Republic" and "Mademoiselle from Armentières (Hinky Dinky Parlez Vous)" into classic baila songs.
 He is also known as the King of Sri Lankan Baila Songs.

 There has always been some controversy over his name "Wally".
 It is very customary in Sri Lanka, even today, for children to have nicknames.
 Although he was baptized Ogustus Martalanus after his grandfather Wilhelmus Martalanus, in the family, amongst close relatives, and even amongst his old neighbors, Ogustus was only known as either "Olie, or Olinton".
 Young Ogustus was not very comfortable with his name and mostly went by his initials O.M.
 Bastiansz rather than Ogustus or Martalanus.
 After embarking on his musical adventure he aptly adapted his nickname "Olie" to be "Wally", his well-known stage name, and, for all official purposes, presented himself as Olinton Mervin Bastianz, maintaining his original initials O.M.

 His songs dealt with everyday life and simple people.
 One of his hits ('Nurse Nona') was an ode to a nurse in a hospital and another covered the trial of jilted lover Eric Bacho.
 He sang several songs in English.
 Other songs were written by him, but later ascribed to other popular artists include Hai Hooi Babi Achchige, Yaman Bando Vesak Balanna, Ratak Watinawa, Le Kiri Karala, Irene Josephine, Kussi Amma Sera, Muhudey Yamu Masun Genenna, Weeriyen Soya, Nondi Simaiyya, Wada Kaha Sudiya, and many others.